-One-stop platform to search for almost all library resources (library catalogue + library subscribed databases)
+One-stop platform to search for almost all library resources, both local and remote resources (subscribed databases)

 Most resources obtained in OneSearch are scholarly works

-Resources from specific online databases (such as newspapers, images) cannot be retrieved from OneSearch.
+Resources from specific online databases (such as newspapers, images) may not be retrieved from OneSearch.
 You need to go to those individual databases

 Information in these subject-specific databases has been curated by subject professionals